-I started in 2010, after opening Officina Tipografica Novepunti with my friends.
+I started in 2010, after opening Officina Tipografica Novepunti.

 In 2009, during a short trip in São Paulo, Brazil.
 I went there to meet a friend and I visited Oficina Tipográfica São Paulo.
 It was so amazing that, back in Milan, I started looking for someone involved in letterpress.